Donald Trump Attacks Reporter, Dodges Questions And Calls Himself ‘Stable Genius’ During Press Conference

 During a joint press conference with Finnish President Sauli Niinistö, President Donald Trump got into a series of heated exchanges with members of the media.

-During one such exchange, according to Raw Story, Trump attacked Reuters reporter Jeff Mason, after dodging his questions and seemingly pretending not to hear them.
+During one such exchange, according to Raw Story, Trump attacked Reuters reporter Jeff Mason after dodging his questions and seemingly pretending not to hear them.

 “Mr. President, can you just make clear right here what you did you want with regard to [Ukraine President Volodymyr Zelensky] and Hunter and Joe Biden?”
-Mason asked Trump, probing the president about his conversations with Zelensky during which he allegedly pressured the government of Ukraine to investigate former Vice President Joe Biden son Hunter’s business dealings in the country.
+Mason asked Trump, probing the president about his conversations with Zelensky during which he allegedly pressured the government of Ukraine to investigate former Vice President Joe Biden’s son Hunter’s business dealings in the country.

 Trump did not respond to the question.
-Instead, he deflected, and began talking about corruption in the eastern European country.
+Instead, he deflected and began talking about corruption in the eastern European country.

 Mason continued grilling the president, however, insisting that he provides an answer.